- Other cosmetic and reconstructive procedures

 Emotionally they can induce embarrassment and self-consciousness either sexually or when a woman wears tight shorts/trousers/swim wear.
 Enlarged labia minora can lead to loss of self-confidence & self-esteem, besides interfering with formation of relationships with members of the opposite sex.
 Surgical reduction is performed if the enlarged labia minora are causing the patient to be self-conscious or are causing physical problems or are very unequal in size.

-Depending on how severe the deformity is Dr. Malata will perform a wedge or elliptical or W-shaped excision of the protruding labial tissue before suturing the edges with absorbable stitches
+Depending on how severe the deformity is Professor Malata will perform a wedge or elliptical or W-shaped excision of the protruding labial tissue before suturing the edges with absorbable stitches

-To view the cosmetic results of surgery as shown in Mr. Malata’s publication on labial reduction please click below.
+To view the cosmetic results of surgery as shown in Professor Malata’s publication on labial reduction please click below.

 As in any cosmetic surgery, there are benefits, risks and the final results are not guaranteed.
 The chance of complications following labia minora reduction depends on the type of operation and other factors such as your general health.
-Mr Malata will explain how the risks apply to you.
-Detailed postoperative instructions will be discussed during consultation and a procedure-specific handout given to you by Mr. Malata.
+Professor Malata will explain how the risks apply to you.
+Detailed postoperative instructions will be discussed during consultation and a procedure-specific handout given to you by Professor Malata.

 Some risks of labia minora reduction: